vetchj88/embedcompare_arxivAIpapers/README.md

     Quantitative Analysis (4_run_analysis.py, 5_deep_analysis.py): Calculated cluster quality scores and the Adjusted Rand Index to create the data for the analysis_summary.json file.

     Visualization (main.js): The final data is loaded and rendered in the browser using three.js.

+To create your own dataset, simply run the python scripts in order and this will generate the necessary files for the comparative analysis.
+Change the parameters in the scripts to adjust the dataset and papers you are getting from ARXIV.